kubernetes-sigs/kind/site/content/docs/design/principles.md

 While doing this we should respect the Kubernetes [API Conventions].

-Addtionally we should minimize the number of flags used and avoid structured values in flags as these cannot be versioned.
+Additionally we should minimize the number of flags used and avoid structured values in flags as these cannot be versioned.

 ## Minimize Assumptions